ipsr-igb/genovisr/README.md

-Here is the content for the `README.md` file that you can manually create and use for your GitHub repository:

 # genovisr

 `genovisr` is an R package designed for visualizing and analyzing genotypic data.
 It provides comprehensive tools to import, visualize, and summarize genotype, haplotype, and dosage data.
 The package also includes a Shiny application for interactive data exploration.